Members Handbook

 • The server should call the score out before each serve.

-• If the ball hits your body or clothing (rather than your racket), the play is deemed over and the point is awarded to your opponent(s).
+• If the ball hits your body or clothing (rather than your racquet), the play is deemed over and the point is awarded to your opponent(s).